GREEN MARKS THE PLACES I HAVE TRAVELED TO (image courtesy: www.mosttraveledpeople.com) |

 Apart from these places, I have also traveled to other parts of the country like Udaipur, Nainital, Delhi, Lucknow, Indore, Daman and Diu, Mumbai, Pune, Chennai, Auroville, Gangtok, Shillong, Jaipur, Andaman and Nicobar islands, Kolkata just to name a few.

+I don't even know where to begin to put down how traveling has helped me be what I am today.
+For one, it has given me a different perspective about everything in life.
+I have been with so many different types of people in my life that I find it very easy to adjust to anybody I meet.
 It is like wherever you go, that place leaves a part of it in you, so you become more than just you.
 (It might sound stupid, but trust me, it is very hard to put it in words!)I have also been able to get a good grip on the Gujarati language in a matter of 5-6 years.
 I can understand, read, talk fluently and even write the language to a certain extent.
 In total, I have a basic understanding of 6 languages.

 But these are just a few tangible aspects of the innumerable changes that traveling has brought in me.
 Most importantly though, it makes me really happy to travel, which I think is a great excuse for anybody to just pack their bags and head out someplace interesting (and not necessarily fancy).